 Cast iron tubs are incredibly durable, but they’re also extremely heavy and often require extra floor support to be properly installed.
+The weight for cast iron tubs can vary, but are often the heavier option when it comes to bathtubs.
 Installing a cast iron tub is a much bigger (and more expensive) job than installing a classic acrylic tub.

 How are Cast Iron and Steel Tubs Different?

 So which is better, enameled steel versus cast iron tub?
 Many homeowners opt for the cast iron, many opt for steel—while others say that neither wins the cast iron tub versus steel tub debate and that acrylic tubs are the far superior bathtub type.

 Let’s compare more direct features of cast iron and steel tubs so you can have a more accurate idea of what’s best for your home.

 When purchasing a metal tub, whether that’s steel or cast iron, you should expect to pay a bit more than you would for an acrylic tub.
 They are a durable material and show it in their price tag.